 - Do this well in advance of the exam date – do not leave it until the last minute.

-- If you need to upgrade anything on your computer or mobile device after the system check and before the exam, you'll need to request another system check by emailing us on firstname.lastname@example.org.
+- Systems checks links can be used more than once.
+If you need to upgrade anything on your computer or mobile device after an initial systems check before the exam, please perform the systems checks again.

 Ensure you are familiar with the MRCPCH & DCH examination regulations and rules, as any breach of these rules may mean your exam is disqualified.